rishabh0085/Tindog/README.md

 Tindog is a front-end-project.
 The prupose of this project is for Dog meet ups where dog parents conatct to each other for there Dog meetings if they want.

-# Tindog

-Tech-Stack Used : HTML, CSS, Bootstrap.
+Technology-Used : HTML, CSS, Bootstrap.